nextstrain/nextclade_data/docs/dataset-creation-guide.md

 ```bash
 nextclade read-annotation my_annotation.gff3
 ```
 Nextclade will print a formatted output of how your gff3 is interpreted.
-If there are problems reading your annotation, Nextclade tries to identify the problem and print and informative error message.
+If there are problems reading your annotation, Nextclade tries to identify the problem and prints an informative error message.

 ### How many example sequences should I include?
 Example sequences are meant for users to test the dataset and to help curators to develop the dataset.
 A few dozen sequences that cover viral diversity and different use cases (partial/complete, high quality/low quality) are usually sufficient.
-Too large example datasets make testing cumbersome, and increase storage and compute requirements unecessarily.
-Ideally, the example sequences are different from the sequence in the reference tree.
+Too large example datasets make testing cumbersome, and increase storage and compute requirements necessarily.
+Ideally, the example sequences are different from the sequences use for the reference tree.

 ### Should I am make multiple datasets for the same virus with different reference sequences?
 In earlier versions, Nextclade only reported mutations relative to the alignment reference and private mutations.
 At that time, it was useful to have datasets that use different reference sequences (e.g. ancestral SARS-CoV-2 Wuhan-Hu-1 and Omicron).
-Now, Nextclade also reports mutations relative to clade/lineage founders and well as specific strains that can be specified in the auspice json.
+Now, Nextclade also reports mutations relative to clade/lineage founders as well as specific strains that can be specified in the `auspice.json`.
 Unless the virus is very diverse and there are clearly recognized 'types' (e.g. Dengue 1-4), it is preferable to provide only a single dataset.
 This reduces ambiguities with what dataset sequences should be analyzed and simplifies the automated dataset suggestion.

 ### Are whole-genome datasets preferable to partial genome datasets?
 Yes, at least for viruses with limited recombination.
-A full genome dataset will cover most use cases and will provide all the functionality that a whole genome dataset does.
+A full genome dataset will cover most use cases and will provide all the functionality that a partial genome dataset does.
 Exceptions to this recommendation include cases where relevant diversity is not represented in the available complete sequences.